 - Video tutorials

 - Immediate online access

 - Exclusive to JobTestPrep

-- Job selection and talent management - The WGCTA is used for the appraisal of managers and senior managers in a wide variety of organizations.
-It is also used in the selection of graduates and professionals in the fields of law, finance and more.
+- Job selection and talent management - The Watson Glaser Critical Thinking Appraisal is used for the assessment of managers and senior managers in a wide variety of organizations.
+It is also used in the selection of graduates and professionals in the fields of law, finance, and more.